 Here are some important factors that both you and your doctor/therapist will consider when determining whether you are able to return to sports:

-Type and extent of injury
+Type and extent of the injury

 Overuse injuries develop gradually over time and often begin with a slight pain or discomfort during activity.
 Common risk factors for overuse injuries include too heavy of a training workload, poor technique/form, prior injury, and age.